 THAT'S PROMO AT ICE!
 2K19

-Sketchbook writing 2019 (2020 update)
+Sketchbook writing 2019 (updated 2020)

 I took a trip to ExCel London to participate in, and observe ICE 2019: a gambling, payments, and online gaming convention.
-Day 1 was a troubling experience, even consciously putting initial assumptions aside.

-Quite suddenly a woman with brown hair noticed me.
-She delicately and inquisitively came over and bent down to look at the artifacts.
-She calmly asked me what I was doing.
+A few people watched perplexed because it was near their stand.
+Unjustly, they would ask me to leave without knowing what I was doing in the first place.
+It gave me a chance to experience a form of openly judgmental social engagement - the gravity at the end of the spectrum to the open-access of creativity and connection.
+My disbelief was not suspended appropriately for the area.
+I wanted to interact with this wave of avoidance, beyond expectation and without a standard, because I was witnessing a dangerous norm that immerses, at a very core level, my spirit and body in resolute extinction and I had to understand its textures because this market place affects me even if I was never there.
+It’s a broken system and only through sustainable communication can we hope for living with instinctive acceptance rather than war, with women placed as common usage between male on male violence.
+Quite suddenly a woman noticed me and delicately came over and bent down inquisitively to look at my artefacts.
+She calmly asked what I was doing.
 I told her I was an artist.
-She told me I should come over and take a look at her stall, she had an artist with her.
-So I gathered my things.
-What I found was a pinprick in my heart that could tear an entire universe of bad truths apart to reveal a priceless and alternative momentum in humanity.
-She was very surprised that so few people were interested in their company's free gift: hand-drawn book covers by their artistic director done there and then in the midst of the chaotic neon strip.
-However, as I had learned the day before in a queue to receive a free coffee,
+She advised I come over and take a look at her stall, she had an artist with her.
+So I gathered my things and removed my wig.
+What I found was a pinprick in my heart that could tear an entire universe of negative truths apart to reveal a priceless and alternate momentum in humanity that may just solve the war of the world.
+She was very surprised that so few people were interested in their company's free gift: hand-drawn book covers by their artistic director created on the spot in the midst of the chaotic neon strip.
+However, as I had learned from another FinTech soldier the day before in a queue to receive a free coffee,

 “People want new.
 We want our clients to feel special.
 So instead of doing Christmas corporate gifts, we did a summer hamper with water bottles, umbrellas, and towels.”